-Thirdly, the model provides a campaigning opportunity for businesses, which is also a new concept that builds positive publicity, a sense of community and extends the loyalty further.
+Thirdly, the model provides a campaigning opportunity for businesses, which is also a new concept that builds positive publicity.
+It gives them a sense of community and extends the loyalty further.

 Having spent twenty years in business and nearly fifteen years in the charity sector, I have a passion for transforming lives.
 What I’ve realised, and experienced, along the way is that there is such a thing as good business.
 The business community has the opportunity to change the world in a big way, and I want to be part of it.
 It would be great to see groups of business leaders come together just to explore the possibilities.

 If TOMS has anything to offer to businesses, it’s the encouragement that social impact business does work.
-Considering that they started selling shoes just before the global economic crisis in 2006, they’ve done pretty well in selling one million pairs of shoes by the end of 2012 – and putting shoes on the feet of one million children around the world.
+Considering that they started selling shoes just before the global economic crisis in 2006, they’ve done pretty well.
+By the end of 2012 they sold over one million pairs of shoes by the and put shoes on the feet of one million children around the world.

 by Stuart Rivers